-George Gallant was hired in the offseason to replace David Quinn.
+Gerard Gallant returns as the Rangers head coach.
 He has made three other stops in his NHL head coaching career, most recently leading the way for the Vegas Golden Knights from 2017-20.
 Gord Murphy, Mike Kelly, and Jim Midgley are the assistant coaches with Benoit Allaire on board as head goaltending coach.

 There’s a new head coach at the helm for the Rangers.
 The most recent coaches have been given ample time to spread their wings.
 Here’s a look back at how they fared.

 - Name: Madison Square Garden

 - Other Events Hosted: NBA, WNBA, College Basketball, Lacrosse, Concerts, Wrestling, Award Shows

 Best Rangers Bars or Sportsbooks Near MSG